-A Director and Assistant Director administer the program, each with expertise in early childhood education and business practices.
-Both are active at the local and state level of the National Association for the Education of Young Children.
+The Director administers the program, using her expertise in early childhood education and business practices.
+She has been active at both the local and state level of the National Association for the Education of Young Children.

 Each classroom team is comprised of a lead teacher, who holds a degree in Early Childhood Education and New Jersey Teacher certification, and assistant teachers of diverse backgrounds.
 Continued professional development is required and highly valued; staff members take college courses, or go to conferences and workshops to keep current in the field.
 In addition to an extensive orientation and regular instruction in CPR and Pediatric First Aid, the Center provides on-going professional development opportunities on site.